 The DASE Datastore architecture makes it possible to non-disruptively scale from petabytes to exabytes across multiple generations of hardware in the cloud, or on-prem as you build-out an always-on flash cloud.
 Users and applications never have to worry about which generation of infrastructure their data is on.
 Platform hardware considerations are entirely abstracted away.

-A DASE Element is a data unit (file, object, table, symlink, etc.) in the VAST Element Store.
-This enriched data object is designed with transactional semantics that can be articulated to any of the system’s processors in a disaggregated cluster.
-No two processors need to talk with each other at all during read or write operations, since all see the same shared state.
+A DASE Element is a data unit (file, object, table, function, trigger etc.) in the VAST Element Store.
+This enriched data object is designed with ACID transactional semantics and is accessible to all of the logic in a disaggregated DASE cluster.
+Because each VAST container can see shared state over a next-generation network, no two processors need to talk with each other at all during read or write operations.
+This shared-everything approach is key to breaking the tradeoff between scale and transactional performance in large clusters.

-Elements are enriched with rich metadata such that any VAST container can access metadata, access controls and efficiencies without going to some other part of the cluster.
+Elements are enriched with rich metadata such that any VAST container can access its metadata, security data, data reduction data, etc. all without going to some other part of the cluster.

-Data is never defined by the protocol that wrote it; this rich data model allows any application to access data in the manner it’s most accustomed to, without requiring data copies across different protocol boundaries.
-Files can be accessed as objects, can be accessed as tables, and more… all accessible via a flexible and well-designed security abstraction that accommodates for differences between access APIs.
+Data is never defined by the protocol or language that wrote it; this rich data structure allows any application to access data in the manner it’s most accustomed to, without requiring data copies across data boundaries.
+Files can be accessed as objects, functions can be accessed as files, tables are accessible as objects and more… all accessible via a flexible and well-designed security abstraction that accommodates for differences between access APIs.

 Flexible, point-in-time data management.